 Buyer personas help you dive deeper to understand who your customers really are and what motivates them.
-This helps you focus your marketing, so you’re speaking directly to your customer’s needs and pain points.
+This helps you focus your digital marketing, so you’re speaking directly to your customer’s needs and pain points.
 Because here’s the harsh truth: no one cares about your products or services unless you give them a reason to.
 A good buyer persona helps you uncover what your customer truly values.

 Why bother with buyer personas?

 When it comes to putting together a marketing strategy, most marketers will agree that identifying a target customer is important.
 But why invest so much time and effort in developing buyer personas?

 First, creating buyer personas implies a shift in how you think about your customers.
 If you’re simply trying to identify a target market, you’re probably identifying who you think is best-suited to your products or services.
 Building a buyer persona means you’re putting yourself if your customer’s shoes, so you’re responding to what they want and need.

 Furthermore, when most businesses talk about their ideal customer, they are focusing on a collection of demographics.
 While demographics may narrow down your audience, they aren’t as much help when it comes to creating strong, differentiated messaging.

 For example, a beauty salon might say they’re targeting female professionals, ages 25-35, who are married but have no children, and have a household income of greater than $80K.
 Does this tell you something about their ideal customer?
 Absolutely.
 But does it tell you whether they’re interested in the newest styles and fashion trends, or if they’re looking for efficient in-and-out haircut?
 Not so much.